UH-MountainLions/ML_SecClassification_Project/CONTRIBUTING.md

   test case** demonstrating the expected behavior that is not occurring.

 ## Development Build
 To build a development copy of this software you will need to prepare your box with the required applications.
+These instructions are mostly for command line development.
+If you are using an IDE, you will need to look up setup instructions for your specific IDE.

 ### Python components
 First up, since this application was built for python==3.10, ensure that you have an instance of [Python3.10] installed